-My legs went weak, and threatened to collapse in panic.
-In a sea of teenage faces, I spotted a familiar face – a boy I recognized as my son’s friend.
-Trying not to hug him (no one wants to be that awkward mom, even when an angel appears in our fear).
-But he didn’t know where my son was – by the time this boy had arrived, the police had already started breaking up the party.
+My legs went weak.
+In a sea of teenage faces, I spotted one of my son’s friends.
+But he didn’t know where my son was – he had just arrived as the police started breaking up the party.

-His words haunted me: “Miss.
+His words sucker-punched me: “Miss.
 Some of these guys are really bad guys.”

-I pushed myself into action, digging deep and pretending to be calm.
-Like I had experience losing track of my boy at police-invaded parties.
+I forced myself to dig deep and pretend to be calm.
+Like I had experience losing track of my teen at police-invaded parties.
 I offered to drive my new best friend home if he would stay with me until we sorted it out and bless his heart, he agreed.

 We walked around the street then drove through nearby streets to see if we could find my boy.
 No luck.

 Desperate, we headed back home to see if my son had left a further phone message.
 It was close to midnight at this point.
-A confused message greeted me: “Mom?
+A confused message was on our phone: “Mom?
 Where are you?
 I told Dad you could come get me in front of ____ school.”